brontozaur/books-extjs-spring-boot/README.md

 * Create a new tab containing a tree (files, directory listing?) to play around with more complicated tree structures
 * Reload left tree when new book is created
 * Create info area for authors, categories, publishing houses, to display the associated books
-* Display only items with records in the left tree (e.g. authors with books)
+* ~~Display only items with records in the left tree (e.g. authors with books)~~
 * Create filtering for authors with books only, etc
 * Fix the books grid filtering to take into account current tree selection
 * Fix upload is lost when editing + save directly bug
+* Fix author save failed when using dataNasterii field value

 <i>More future plans :-) </i>